maplibre/maplibre/CHARTER.md

 * Changes to the Charter require a Voting Members vote with a two-thirds majority of the people who participate in the vote.
 * The vote on changing the Charter shall be announced at least 4 weeks in advance together with the proposed new Charter.

-*This Charter was approved by the MapLibre Voting Members via online vote on YYYY-MM-DD.*
+*This Charter was approved by the MapLibre Voting Members via online vote on 2022-08-25.*